 We lead the work to eliminate online hate and disinformation across media platforms.
 We advocate for the Affordable Connectivity Program, Lifeline Program, Net Neutrality protections, and closing the digital divide for Latino and other marginalized communities.
 NHMC works in partnership with other social justice organizations to safeguard democracy in the United States of America.

-Preserving media ownership limits is critical to protecting media ownerships of color from bring crowded out by rampant media consolidation.
+Preserving media ownership limits is critical to protecting media ownerships of color from being crowded out by rampant media consolidation.

 The Lifeline Program has worked for three decades as the only government program dedicated to bringing phone and internet service within reach for people of color, the poor, seniors, veterans, people with disabilities, and the less educated.